Skip to main content

-There are two potential buried shipwreck sites.
-The first is very easy to get to, and the second requires a walk of one kilometre.
+There are three potential buried shipwreck sites.
+The first is very easy to get to, and the second requires a walk of one kilometre east of The Cutting.
+The third is almost two kilometres east of The Cutting.

-From reading everything possible about the Mahogany Ship, I believe that there were perhaps 3 shipwrecks visible in the Warrnambool hummocks in the 19th century, but since they all disappeared under sand, they have had a tendency to merge into one!
+From reading everything possible about the Mahogany Ship, I believe that there were probably 3 shipwrecks visible in the Warrnambool hummocks in the 19th century, but since they all disappeared under sand, they have had a tendency to merge into one mystery!

 To find the site on Google Earth, copy and paste the coordinates without a full stop at the end in the search bar.
 Please note: Use Google Earth – not Google Maps.